programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 x-archive-orig-last-modified: Tue, 29 Feb 2000 08:46:01 GMT
 ```

 This header suggests that the image captured on April 7, 2000 was last modified on Google's server on February 29, 2000.
-Therefore, it stands to reason that a user visiting Google on March 1, 2000 would have seen the same image as the one captured on April 7, 2000, and thus the image is temporally coherent with the snapshot.
+Therefore, it stands to reason that a user visiting Google on March 1, 2000 would likely have seen the same image as the one captured on April 7, 2000, and thus the image is temporally coherent with the snapshot.

 In addition to the `x-archive-orig-last-modified` header, the Wayback Machine also provides a special header named `memento-datetime`, which indicates the capture date of the requested snapshot.
 We can use curl again to retrieve the `memento-datetime` header of the Google logo snapshot: